Deborahaina/interactive-dashboard-deb/README.md

 Bacteria by filterforge.com
 Step 1 - Plotly.js

-Use Plotly.js to build interactive charts for your dashboard.
+We are tasked to us se Plotly.js to build interactive charts for our dashboard.

-Create a PIE chart that uses data from your samples route (/samples/<sample>) to display the top 10 samples.
+1. Create a PIE chart that uses data from your samples route (/samples/<sample>) to display the top 10 samples.

 Use sample_values as the values for the PIE chart